University of Technology Sydney

 Preparatory activities:

 Preparation activities will vary week-to-week.
-As students progress through the subject within Body Mapping preparatory activities may include fabric sourcing, sampling or constructing toiles etc. prior to class.
+As students progress through the subject within Body Mapping preparatory activities may include research, journaling, fabric sourcing, sampling or constructing toiles etc. prior to class.
 To make the most of your time with your tutors, it is important that preparatory activities are completed before to class.

 Preparatory activities will be communicated to you on a weekly basis via Canvas.